szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 JavaScript effectively calculates the result of these operations for you.
 Whenever you can use a number, you can also create a mathematical expression using typical algebraic operators.
 The last example (in case you are unfamiliar) uses the <kbd>%</kbd> (remainder) symbol, which evaluates the remainder of a division.

 In the table below, you can see more of the various operators available to you as a JS programmer when working with data types.
-Many of the most useful operators deal in terms of _comparison_:  seeing if one value is equal to, greater than, or lesser than another value.
+Many of the most useful operators deal in terms of comparison:  seeing if one value is equal to, greater than, or lesser than another value.
 Each of these comparisons will evaluate to either true or false.
 It is important to understand how these operators work, so try inputting some of the examples you might be unclear with into the JS console to check out the results for yourself.

 <table>
     <caption><strong>Comparison Operators</strong></caption>